mdn/content/files/en-us/web/api/mediarecorder/mediarecorder/index.md

     - `videoKeyFrameIntervalDuration` {{optional_inline}}
       - : The nominal interval in time between key frames in the encoded video stream.
 The {{glossary("user agent")}} controls key-frame generation based  on this option and the `videoKeyFrameIntervalCount` option.
     - `videoKeyFrameIntervalCount` {{optional_inline}}
       - : The interval in number of frames between key frames in the encoded video stream.
-The {{glossary("user agent")}} controls key frame generation considering this option as well as `videoKeyFrameIntervalDuration` option.
+The {{glossary("user agent")}} controls key-frame generation considering this option as well as `videoKeyFrameIntervalDuration` option.

     > **Note:** If bits per second values are not specified for video and/or audio, the default
     > adopted for video is 2.5Mbps, while the audio default is adaptive, depending upon